Jira Integration with Helix ALM

 Atlassian’s Jira is one of the tools many developers like to use for issue tracking, but Jira does not cover the whole development lifecycle on its own.
-For those teams that use Jira but would like to integrate their Jira issues with their test cases and requirements, Helix ALM (formerly TestTrack) now offers a new Jira add that will allow you to do just that.
+For those teams that use Jira but would like to integrate their Jira issues with their test cases and requirements, Helix ALM (formerly TestTrack) includes an ALM Jira integration that will allow you to do just that.

 Not using Helix ALM yet?
 Start a free trial >

 How It Works

 In Helix ALM 2017.1, we improved the out-of-the-box integration with Jira, and introduced the Helix ALM for Jira add-on (more on that in a minute).
 Helix ALM’s Jira integration allows you to work inside of Helix ALM and, with the click of a button, create a new Jira item or link to an existing item in Jira.
 This is a many-to-many relationship, so you can create and link as many items as you need.

 These two images show an example of Helix ALM with the Jira integration enabled: